 Informality can be the result of restrictions that exclude some workers from formal positions.
 But many studies suggest that labor markets are well integrated, implying that a large fraction of informal employment is voluntary.
 Poverty alleviation efforts should thus be focused on vulnerable groups and bad times (recessions).
 And reforms that improve the balance of benefits and costs of formal employment can reduce informality.

-Informality characterizes a large set of economic activities in developing countries, including small enterprises, self-employed individuals, and informally hired employees working for otherwise formal firms (see Alternative definitions and measures of informality).
+Informality characterizes a large set of economic activities in developing countries, including small enterprises, self-employed individuals, and informally hired employees working for otherwise formal firms.
 Its extent varies widely depending on the country and the measure, but estimates of about half of the labor force are common.
-Informal employment is associated with many negative outcomes: tax evasion, corruption, illegal activities, low investment rates, misallocated resources, uninsured workers, and so on.
+Informal employment is associated with many negative outcomes: tax evasion, corruption, illegal activities, low investment rates, misallocated resources, uninsured workers, et cetera.

 The initial approach of governments has been to persecute informal firms and entrepreneurs—and to provide assistance to informal workers who lack the protection of a formal safety net.